Architectural theory: Middle Ages

-Following the tradition of Vastu shastra, several scholars wrote architectural texts during medieval times which includes Manushyalaya Chandrika, dealing with domestic architecture authored by Thirumangalath Neelakanthan Musath, Samrangana Sutradhara written by Bhoja of Dhar,a poetic treatise on classical Indian architecture etc among others.
+Following the tradition of Vastu shastra, several scholars wrote architectural texts during medieval times which includes Manushyalaya Chandrika, dealing with domestic architecture authored by Thirumangalath Neelakanthan Musath, Samrangana Sutradhara written by Bhoja of Dhar, a poetic treatise on classical Indian architecture among others.

 Throughout the Middle Ages, architectural knowledge was passed by transcription, word of mouth and technically in master builders' lodges.
 Due to the laborious nature of transcription, few examples of architectural theory were penned during this time.
 Most written works during this period were theological, and were transcriptions of the Bible.
 Since the architectural theories were on structures, fewer of them were transcribed.
 The Abbot Suger's Liber de rebus in administratione sua gestis was an architectural document that emerged with Gothic architecture.
 Another was Villard de Honnecourt's portfolio of drawings from about the 1230s.

-In Song Dynasty China, Li Jie published the Yingzao Fashi in 1103, which was an architectural treatise that codified elements of Chinese architecture.
+In Song dynasty China, Li Jie published the Yingzao Fashi in 1103, which was an architectural treatise that codified elements of Chinese architecture.